cnudi/cnudi.github.io/_pages/publications.md

 author_profile: true
 ---

-I have published 50+ peer-reviewed papers in international journals and conferences, with <span id="total_cit">—</span> Google Scholar citations.
+I have published 50+ peer-reviewed papers in international journals and conferences, with 1,000+ Google Scholar citations.
 For the complete and up-to-date list, please see my [Google Scholar](https://scholar.google.com/citations?user=cMQT0a8AAAAJ).

 \* Corresponding author · † Equal contribution